- Sleeps: 10

-The Lot-et-Garonne is the most extensive, organically-farmed region in Europe which means that the fruit and vegetables in the local markets are largely organic.
+The Lot-et-Garonne is the most extensive, organically-farmed region in Europe so the fruit and vegetables in the local markets are largely organic.
 There are orchards everywhere (plums, apples, peaches, etc) plus a number of vineyards making good quality red and white wines.
 The countryside around Le Caillau is also full of wildflowers, butterflies and birdsong, and teems with wild-life including red squirrels and roe deer.

 Le Caillau is 30kms from exit 6 on the A62 Autoroute, and about 90 minutes’ drive from Bordeaux (Mérignac), Toulouse (Blagnac) and Bergerac (Roumanière) airports.
-The superfast train, the TGV, stops at Agen, (20 minutes’ drive).
+The TGV stops at Agen, (20 minutes’ drive).
 Agen boasts a wide selection of shops, and important features including a theatre, a museum, a cathedral and an attractive historic quarter.

-Unless otherwise agreed, there should not be more than 8 people, including children and babies, staying at Le Caillau at any time.
+Unless otherwise agreed, there should not be more than 10 people staying at Le Caillau at any time.

 A baby cot with bedding and a high chair are provided.